jacebenson/cedar/docs/docs/tutorial/chapter2/side-quest.md

 </TabItem>
 </Tabs>

-In this example, Redwood will look in `api/src/services/posts/posts.{js,ts}` for the following five resolvers:
+In this example, Cedar will look in `api/src/services/posts/posts.{js,ts}` for the following five resolvers:

 - `posts()`
 - `post({ id })`